Monotonic Representations of Outerplanar Graphs as Edge Intersection Graphs of Paths on a Grid: The (monotonic) bend number of maximal outerplanar graphs

-\section{The (Monotonic) Bend Number of Maximal Outerplanar Graphs}
+We close this section with a simple but useful observation on $S_3$, that will be used in \autoref{sec:outerplanar_triangulations}. \begin{observation}[Biedl, Stern~\cite{C}] In every $B_{1}$-EPG representation of the graph $S_{3}$ the set of the central vertices $\{x_{1},x_{2},x_{3}\}$ corresponds to a claw clique.
+The paths corresponding to different vertices contain different pairs of edges of the claw, hence the central (grid) point of the claw clique is a bend point for exactly two of the three paths corresponding to $\{x_{1},x_{2},x_{3}\}$.
+In this case we say that these two \emph{paths are bent in the claw}. \end{observation}

+\section{The (monotonic) bend number of maximal outerplanar graphs}

-In this section we determine the bend number and the monotonic bend number of maximal outerplanar graphs. \begin{definition} A graph $G$ is called \textit{maximal outerplanar} if it is outerplanar and adding one single arbitrary edge to $G$ yields a graph which is not outerplanar anymore. \end{definition} Notice that maximal outerplanar graphs are closely related to triangulations.
-It is easy to see that maximal outerplanar graphs are exactly those outerplanar graphs, where the boundary of the outer face is a Hamiltonian cycle (thus containing all vertices) and every inner face is a triangle.
-We will make use of the following auxiliary graph.
+In this section we determine the bend number and the monotonic bend number of maximal outerplanar graphs. \begin{definition} A graph $G$ is called \textit{maximal outerplanar} if (a) $G$ is outerplanar and (b) joining any two non-adjacent vertices of $G$ by an additional edge yields a graph which is not outerplanar anymore. \end{definition} Notice that maximal outerplanar graphs are closely related to triangulations.
+Indeed, it is easy to see that maximal outerplanar graphs are exactly those outerplanar graphs, where the boundary of the outer face is a Hamiltonian cycle (thus containing all vertices) and every inner face is a triangle.
+We make use of the following auxiliary graph.

 \begin{definition} Let $G$ be a maximal outerplanar graph with an arbitrary but fixed outerplanar embedding.
-Then the \textit{almost-dual graph $\widehat{G}$} of $G$ is defined in the following way.
-For every inner face of $G$ there is a vertex in $\widehat{G}$.
-Two vertices of $\widehat{G}$ are adjacent if and only if the corresponding inner faces of $G$ share an edge in $G$. \end{definition} For an example of this construction see \autoref{fig:const_out_tri_in_b0}(a).
-Note that the almost-dual graph $\widehat{G}$ of a graph $G$ is an induced subgraph of the planar dual of $G$.
-From now on we will use the following notation.
-If $\{v_1, v_2, v_3\}$ are the vertices of $G$ such that the vertex $\hat{v}$ of $\widehat{G}$ corresponds to this triangle, then we will denote with $T_{\hat{v}}$ the subgraph of $G$ induced by $\{v_1, v_2, v_3\}$ and with $V(T_{\hat{v}})=\{v_1,v_2,v_3\}$ the corresponding set of vertices.
+Then the \textit{almost-dual graph $\widehat{G}$} of $G$ has a vertex for every inner face of $G$.
+Two vertices of $\widehat{G}$ are adjacent if and only if the corresponding inner faces of $G$ share an edge in $G$. \end{definition}